Installing and running MIRACL

 Tip

-This is our recommended method for running MIRACL on local machines and servers
+Docker is our recommended method for running MIRACL on local machines and servers

 Docker is well suited if you want to run MIRACL on a local machine or local server.
-If you need to run MIRACL on a cluster, see our instructions for installing Singularity.
+If you need to run MIRACL on a cluster, see our instructions for installing Apptainer.
 If you don’t have Docker installed on your computer, do that first.
-Make sure your installation includes Docker Compose as it is required to run the build script we provide.
+Make sure your installation includes Docker Compose as it is required to run the installation script we provide.
 Note that Docker Compose is included as part of the Docker Desktop installation by default.

 Getting started

 First, it is important to understand how the container is built.
 There is a base image in the docker folder that installs Python and dependencies.
-Then the Dockerfile in the base of the repository builds the mgoubran/miracl image from that base.
+Then the Dockerfile in the base of the repository builds the Docker image from that base.
 When the build happens, it cats the version.txt file in the repository to save a versioned base, but then the build uses the tag revised-base-latest that is always the latest base.
 The base container is built from this folder and pushed manually, while the main container is built and pushed automatically via the CircleCI Recipe.
 Thus, if you want to update the base, you will need to see the README.md in that folder and push new images.

 Build MIRACL from scratch